OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/ConfigurableTab.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Lab A05: Add a Configurable Tab
+## Add a Configurable Tab

-This lab is part of Path A, which begins with a Northwind Orders application that already uses Azure AD.
+This lab is an adventure should you choose to go on which begins with a Northwind Orders core application using the `aad` path.
+> Complete labs A01-A03 to get to the Northwind Orders core application

 Up to this point, the Northwind Teams application has had only "static" tabs.
 Static tabs are for personal use, and aren't part of a Teams channel or group chat.
 Each static tab has a single, static URL.